Record the Why.

 Training Platform

 Compliance training assigned, completed, and recorded.
-Every team member's competency on file for examination.
+Every employee’s completion record on file for examination.

 The Output

-Everything builds toward the Blue Folio — the complete and professional response assembled at the moment of approval.
-When the SEC examiner arrives, your record is already complete.
+Everything builds toward the Blue Folio: the complete and professional response the SEC expects.
+When the examiner arrives, it’s minutes of handoff, not days of reconstruction.

 Why Now

 Since the 2022 Marketing Rule, SEC examination has become more systematic.
-Examiners aren't arriving with a single focus area — they're building a pattern from what they find across marketing, vendor oversight, and training.
+Examiners aren’t arriving with a single focus area.
+They build a pattern from what they find across marketing, vendor oversight, and training.
 Every undocumented decision is a data point.

 The firms that answer without scrambling built the record before the letter arrived.